 Food Wars!
 Shokugeki no Soma manga compared to the anime: Let’s hope the final season isn’t rushed

 The story of Soma Yukihira, Erina Nakiri, and other characters is based on the Food Wars! manga series by writer Yuto Tsukuda and illustrator Shun Saeki.
 Started in 2012, the manga series is already up to Volume 35 as of June 3, 2019.
 Volume 36 contains the manga’s ending in Chapter 316 and the final tankobon format book will ship out on October 4, 2019.

-The English translation by VIZ Media is up to Volume 30 and Volume 31 is scheduled to release on August 6, 2019.
-Volume 32 is set for October 1, 2019, and Volume 33 for December 3, 2019.
-The release dates for the English volumes 34, 35, and 36 have not yet been announced.
+The English translation by VIZ Media is up to Volume 32 and Volume 33 is scheduled to release on December 3, 2019.

 J.C.
 Staff aired the first two-cour season of the anime adaptation during the spring of 2015.
 The Second Plate was a shorter one-cour that aired a year later in 2016.
 The first half of the Third Plate finished in December 2017, whereas the second half found an ending in the middle of the Promotion Exams story arc.

 The second cour of the third season was one of those rare anime where even fans of the manga believe the anime did a better job of presenting the story.
 Some chapters were skimmed or skipped, but the Regiment de Cuisine matches were reorganized so that concurrent events flowed better in comparison to the jumping around and flashbacks that occurred in the manga.